E.E.R.I.E2

 Meh:

 3. Vehicles again.
 They are really under-utilized.
 The maps are not super conducive to vehicles, except for a few maps, they are generally to tight for most to be effective.
-Also, the enemies only ever used one, in the whole game.
-I think I may have spotted a second one towards the end of the campaign, but it never engaged me if it did exist, and was obliterated by BluFor.
+Also, the enemies only ever used two, in the whole game.
+Once towards the beginning, and once way at the end.
+And, you can essentially ignore them entirely for the most part, depending on how you approach them.

 Cons:

-1. Aimbots.
+1. Aimbot AI.
 The enemy AI is definitely better tuned then E.E.R.I.E 1, but they still have a tendency to nail you in ways that a human could never do.
-I had several moments where an enemy was in the process of turning towards me after I shot them, their gun pointing AT THE FLOOR, and they still head shot me.
+I had several moments where an enemy was in the process of turning towards me after I shot them, their gun pointing AT THE FLOOR, and they still head-shot me.
 I watched the bullet travel from the enemy guns muzzle directly at me on at least 3 occasions.
 Rigged.
 Also, there are moments, especially when there's lots of close clutter, or the map is very wide, where an enemy would engage me from out of my sight.
-I'll see the bullets or grenades coming in, but could not figure out wtf was going on, who was shooting and from where.
-And then I'd figure out the enemy is like 300 meters away and somehow noticed me though 3 trees, or that part of my body was visible around cover and somehow identify me as a foe, and then pinpoint land a grenade in my lap while shooting my elbow off.
-Luckily, this is mitigated by being aware of your surroundings and playing the game tactically.
-If you pie the room as you enter, you'll see them before they see you pretty often.

-2. Cirno.
+3. Cirno.
 Okay, having a battle buddy is great, especially when they never run out of ammo, grenades, or health.
 But.
 BUT.
-For fucks sakes, Cirno is a moron.
-She will punt you out of cover (she's an immovable object, if she chooses to run THROUGH you, you'll be shoved out of the way), throw grenades in places that end up with them going half a meter and blowing YOU up, alert enemies that you could have more easily killed by stealthing, and does fuck all damage half the time.
+For fucks sake, Cirno is useless.
+She will punt you out of cover (she's an immovable object, if she chooses to run THROUGH you, you'll be shoved out of the way), alert enemies that you could have more easily killed by stealthing, and does fuck all damage half the time.
 There was one moment, where there where NO VISIBLE ENEMIES, and we we're in a tunnel under a road, and she starts chucking grenades with me in front.
 Hit's me with two grenade blasts, starts shooting, I'm trying to figure out what the FUCK is going on, and get popped by the now-alerted enemies that charge into the tunnel.
-Cirno can be a great a bullet sponge, but leave her behind when scoping things out.
+Generally speaking, the first thing I do now is tell Cirno to remain still, THEN start playing the game.

 4. Translation.
 It's not super terrible (all ur bases are belong to us), but it's not quite there.
 It's certainly better than E.E.R.I.E 1s "laod" button, but it's clearly machine translated and missing a ton of context.
 Like, one of the very first lines in the campaign, the first thing Cirno says, is so poorly translated it leaves you wondering what the hell you bought.
 "Oh my, we was spotted by Alice.
 No more gold brick now.
 Hurry up, I finally came back to my hometown, but it is for a fucking war again."
 Yikes.
 I assume the machine translator took something very literally there?
 And it continues from there, to a greater or lesser extent, the whole game.
 You get a pretty good idea of what's going on and things mostly sound okay, but the translation really needs a real CN to EN translation.